If you want to buy BTC in Europe, there are four primary ways you can do so:

 - Across France, there are tabacs that have started selling bitcoin vouchers as recently as January 2019.

 And in London, U.K., there is a growing list of stores working with Cashin to provide an easy way to buy bitcoin via the Lightning Network.
 You simply download the app, choose the amount you want to buy and then display the QR code on your phone to the teller.
-On receipt of your QR code, you can then exchange your cash for bitcoins.
+Upon receipt of your QR code, you can then exchange your cash for bitcoin.
 With Cashin’s app, you can buy just under £600/€670 worth of bitcoin without having to provide identification.